amrllkmn/redux-practice/README.md

+# Redux Practice

+This was just me trying to get the hang of Redux, in terms of learning how to build slices for a feature.
+Pretty basic, just a todo list.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.